Lab 20 - Interior of cranium

 Note: this figure is used here to illustrate the diaphragma sellae.
 Since your cadaver's brain will have been cut at the level of the medulla/spinal cord (i.e. at the foramen magnum) for removal, you will NOT see the midbrain, cerebellum, tentorium cerebelli, or vessels (except for the internal carotid) as shown in this figure.

-The spacial arrangement of these structures is such that aneurisms of the carotid artery within the sinus (a common location for this to occur) will impinge on the abducens artery first, thus leading to a lateral gaze palsy.
+The spatial arrangement of these structures is such that aneurisms of the carotid artery within the sinus (a common location for this to occur) will impinge on the abducens nerve first, thus leading to a lateral gaze palsy.
 Similarly, infections spreading into the cavernous sinus will affect the internal carotid artery and abducens nerve before impacting on the more lateral structures.

 - Identify the optic nerves passing into the optic canals.

 - If possible, identify the greater and lesser petrosal nerves (both of these are difficult to find, but of the two, the greater petrosal is larger and therefore easier to see exiting the petrous portion of the temporal bone and running anteriorly to go to the pterygopalatine ganglion.

 The greater and lesser petrosal nerves carry parasympathetics from the facial (VII) and glossopharyngeal (IX) nerves, respectively, to the pterygopalatine and otic ganglia.
 These ganglia are attached to the maxillary (V2) and mandibular (V3) nerves, respectively, just outside the skull.

 Note: since your cadaver's brain should have been cut at the level of the medulla/spinal cord (i.e. at the foramen magnum) for removal, you will NOT see the midbrain as shown in this figure.
 However, you should see the cranial nerves illustrated once you strip away the dura as shown.